-3. Inland boat building, repair and breaking.
-These are facilities not on U.S. navigable waters or in close proximity to them.
+3. Inland boat building.
+These are facilities not on or in close proximity to U.S. navigable waters or in close proximity to them.
 As a matter of policy, OSHA does not use the shipyard employment standards to cite such employers.
-OSHA area offices must cite
+OSHA area offices must cite hazards at inland building boat operations based upon 29 CFR Part 1910 or the general duty clause, as appropriate.